madanucd/monarch_search/docs/index.md

-# Monarch Search
+## Search Condition

 Welcome to the **Monarch Search**!

-## Search Condition

 Please type phenotypes or genes (symbol or full name), and you will get a list of associated conditions.

 <div>
     <input type="text" id="search-input" placeholder="Search for phenotypes or genes..." autocomplete="off">